 RIVERS WEST 45-Day RV Caravan

-In 1803, President Thomas Jefferson purchased the Louisiana territory from France with the hope of finding a water route linking the Columbia and Missouri rivers which would ultimately connect the Pacific Ocean with the Mississippi River system.
-He selected Meriwether Lewis, his personal secretary to lead the expedition.
+In 1803, President Thomas Jefferson purchased the Louisiana territory from France with the hope of finding a water route linking the Columbia and Missouri rivers that would ultimately connect the Pacific Ocean with the Mississippi River system.
+He selected Meriwether Lewis, his personal secretary, to lead the expedition.
 Lewis then asked William Clark to join him as co-commanding captain of the venture, and they gathered a diverse military Corps of Discovery to make the two-year journey to the Pacific and back.

 The following summer, the Lewis & Clark Expedition departed from Camp Wood just outside of St. Louis, paddling their canoes upstream on the Missouri River.
-The following spring, they arrived in Three Forks, Montana meeting up with Shoshone Indians who guided them over the Bitterroot Mountains.
+The following spring, they arrived in Three Forks, Montana, meeting up with Shoshone Indians who guided them over the Bitterroot Mountains.
 There, they boarded canoes that transported them down the Columbia River.
-And on November 15, 1805, one year, six months and one day after leaving St. Louis they arrived at the mouth of the Columbia River, where it feeds into the Pacific Ocean.
+And on November 15, 1805, one year, six months and one day after leaving St. Louis, they arrived at the mouth of the Columbia River, where it feeds into the Pacific Ocean.

-It doesn’t take Fantasy Tours this long to follow the epic route of Lewis and Clark, but we do take 45 days to experience it.
+It doesn’t take Fantasy RV Tours this long to follow the epic route of Lewis and Clark, but we do take 45 days to experience it.
 We drive on well-maintained roads – no paddling here – but we also take the time to soak up the history and scenery experienced by these early explorers.

 While in Fort Mandan, the Lewis & Clark Expedition encountered Sacagawea, a young Shoshone Native American woman with a newborn baby.
 She had been kidnapped by a rival tribe when she was only 12 years old and later sold into slavery.
 Lewis and Clark realized that they would eventually need the help of the Shoshone tribe and hired Sacagawea as a translator.
 Thus a woman and a baby joined the Corps.

 At our next stop in Medora we enjoy a pitchfork fondue dinner and western musical theater at Theodore Roosevelt National Park – definitely one of the highlights of this trip.
-Chefs load rib eye steaks onto pitchforks and fondue them in hot oil, then serve them with all kinds of cowboy fixings.
-We continue the trail into Montana, stopping overnight in Fort Peck and the small town of Havre, where we tour beneath the streets.
+Chefs load rib eye steaks onto pitchforks and fondue them in hot oil, serving them with all kinds of cowboy fixings.
+We continue the trail into Montana, stopping overnight in Fort Peck and the small town of Havre to tour beneath the streets.
 When the town’s wooden buildings were consumed by fire, the residents and local businesses simply moved into their basements, digging a series of tunnels to connect them together.
-There’s an underground bank, funeral parlor, drugstore, saloon, Chinese laundry and of course, a bordello.
+There’s an underground bank, funeral parlor, drugstore, saloon, Chinese laundry and, of course, a bordello.
 While in town, we also tour the Wahkpa Chu’gn historic buffalo jump, dating back 2,000 years.

 We continue on to East Glacier National Park, where we spend a few nights and days exploring the breathtaking mountain peaks, alpine meadows, glaciers and lakes of this amazingly beautiful region.
-We tour the park in one of their iconic red buses, and enjoy lunch at the magnificent Glacier Park Lodge.
+We tour the park in one of their iconic red buses and enjoy lunch at the magnificent Glacier Park Lodge.

 It took Lewis and Clark three weeks to portage their boats along the last 15 miles of the Missouri River because of the five waterfalls on the way to Great Falls.
 Fortunately it doesn’t take us nearly as long.
-Upon arrival we’re treated to dinner and a living history performance by the Lewis & Clark Honor Guard.
+Upon arrival we’re treated to dinner and a living-history performance by the Lewis & Clark Honor Guard.
 The next day, we have a guided bus tour of various Corps’ sites, including Ryan Dam, Black Eagle Falls and the actual portage route used by the expedition.
 We top things off with a visit to the C.M.
 Russell Museum, home to the paintings and bronzes of Charlie Russell, an internationally known artist and cowboy who spent most of his life in central Montana.

 The next day, we stop at Big Hole National Battlefield, a memorial to the Nez Perce Indians who died here in 1877.
 The U.S. Army was enforcing a national policy to place all American Indians on reservations to make way for expansion.
 Here, they attacked the non-treaty Nez Perce, killing about 750 of them.
-We stay in Lolo and enjoy a Lewis & Clark living history performance before continuing on to Orofino, Idaho.
-We enjoy a delicious dinner on the banks of the Clearwater River at the High Country Inn, and have a guided tour of Clearwater Canoe Camp, where after their land crossing of the Bitterroot Mountains in 1805, the Corps rested and built five dugout canoes in order to continue their journey.
+We stay in Lolo and enjoy a Lewis & Clark living-history performance before continuing on to Orofino, Idaho.
+We enjoy a delicious dinner on the banks of the Clearwater River at the High Country Inn and take a guided tour of Clearwater Canoe Camp, where after their land crossing of the Bitterroot Mountains in 1805, the Corps rested and built five dugout canoes in order to continue their journey.

 Finally we reach the Expedition’s final destination – where the Columbia River empties into the Pacific Ocean.
 We take a guided bus tour to Knappton Cove Heritage Center, where Asian immigrants were once quarantined upon their arrival in America.
 We move on to Dismal Nitch, which got its name from Captain Clark’s reference to this cove as a ‘dismal little nitch’ when the Corps were trapped for six stormy days by fierce winds and high waves just a few miles from the Pacific Ocean.
-We visit Fort Clatsop – built by the Corps of Discovery and their home for three months.
+We visit Fort Clatsop, built by the Corps of Discovery and their home for three months.
 Lewis and Clark named the fort for the friendly local Indian tribe, the Clatsop, who came to the fort nearly every day to visit and trade.

 On our final day, we reminisce not only about our time traveling this route together, but also the amazing journey undertaken by the brave and adventurous Lewis and Clark and their crew.
 We visit the Lewis and Clark Interpretive Center, following their trail as well as the one we have taken over the past 44 days.
-That evening, we enjoy our Fantasy Farewell dinner, bid goodbye to our fellow adventurers and head out on our own journey – being so much more informed and appreciative of the trails opened by the pioneers before us.
+That evening, we enjoy our Fantasy Farewell dinner, bid goodbye to our fellow adventurers and head out on our own journey – now so much more informed and appreciative of the trails opened by the pioneers before us.